Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 A cryptographic key that can be used to digitally sign transactions.

 Private Keys must be kept secure in order to prevent unauthorised access to Accounts and Digital Assets controlled by that Account.

+## Public Key

+A cryptographic key that can be used to validate transactions.

+Public Keys may be safely shared with others, as they do not allow digital signatures to be created without the corresponding private key.
+User Accounts in Convex use an Ed25519 Public Key as the Address, which enables any Peer to validate that a transaction for a given user has been signed with the correct Private Key.

 ## Schedule